Eclipse Deep Dive - What, Why, Where, When

 Can I watch the eclipse with my regular sunglasses?

 This event will start and end with a partial solar eclipse, sandwiching the total solar eclipse.
 During the partial solar eclipse the Sun’s light will still be blindingly bright.
 However, during totality it is safe to take off your glasses and see the starry night sky and the Sun’s corona.
+In fact, if you don't take your glasses off you won't see anything at all!
 The moment totality starts to fade and the Sun’s light begins flooding back in you'll need to return to your special glasses if you want to watch the now-renewed partial solar eclipse.

 Where can I get these special glasses and are they expensive?